 I know what you’re probably thinking:

-I don’t have the time or patience (or budget!) to take on the whole “how to declutter your home and classroom” trend.
+I don’t have the time or patience or especially the budget to take on the whole how to declutter your home and classroom thing or even energy to think up ideas for classroom makeover.

 (And, again, SUPER embarrassing.)